 Customers are the cornerstone for the success of any business.
-As customers have too many options available these days, there is a higher probability for the customers to change brand too often unless they are held back by an awesome experience.
+As customers have too many options available these days, there is a higher probability for the customers to change brand too often unless they are held back by an awesome customer experience enhancement.

 It has been popularly remarked that “A brand without trust is just a product and its advertisement are just a noise.”.
 In order to build that trust of awesome experience, marketers should be able to gauge their expectation and provide experience relating to the platforms they are present on; and with the growing trends in technologies, companies should not hesitate to restructure their work culture as per the requirement.

 Companies must conduct researches to analyze what’s creating the gap to provide better experience rather than just adding on new services and creating a new failure.
 Most of the times, small steps are beneficial for companies to grow.

 Below are three imperatives of transforming the organization for better customer experiences: customer, employees, internal organizational structure.

 There are plenty of apps and websites available today for finding different types of contents.
 People choose them based on their interest but some marketers fail to segregate the audiences and put similar matter across different social media sites without understanding what appeals for Facebook Audience might not appeal for YouTube audience.

 Let’s just hypothetically imagine we are sharing a blog on Instagram and asking people to click and read where actually Instagram is meant for photographers and photo or creative lovers to look through eye-catching visuals.

 Improper placement of content is similar to placing a 30 sec TVC on YouTube where people generally watch instructional videos or tutorials or anything else for entertainment.
 Don’t let the customers feel cheated like they have paid 200 bucks just to watch a normal mobile recorded video on a larger screen instead of HD video with surround sound system.